Events & Lectures

 to Save St. Paul's (CSSP) and The Garden City Historical Society presented an

-to preserve and rehabilitate the former boys school and restore 10,500
+plan called for preservation and rehabilitation the former boys school and restoration

 square feet on the main floor and chapel for public use.
 In an April 27,